molsim/CompBioCommons/Live_Examples/developer_docs.md

 Common parameter files, such as force filed files go here.
 ######OUTPUT
 This is an empty directory that will be populated during execution.
-Caps letters highlight that it is the only directory being changed.
+Caps letters highlight that it is the main directory being changed.
 The output directory is suggested to be further populated by subdirectories prefixed by numbers, corresponding to the scripts that reside in code.
+######SOFT
+The soft folder is intended to host small executable program that should be downloaded and installed from external sources.
+See the Software Requiremetns section.
+This directory should have the README.md file that directs the user how to populate this directory.

 ######sample-output
 Examples of some output files, for reference.